Caltech-IPAC/nexsciTAP/Sphinx/ADQL_translation.rst

 SQL Variations Between DBMSs
 ----------------------------
-Like most standards, SQL left enough ambiguity and there were enough things missing that existing implementations vary enough to be noticeable.
+Like most standards, SQL left enough ambiguity and there were enough holes that existing implementations vary enough to be noticeable.
 In defining the Astronomical Data Query Language (ADQL) the VO community picked specific solutions for some of this.